webrecorder/browsertrix/docs/user-guide/org-settings.md

 ## Billing

-This page lets organization admins set an additional number of allowed overage minutes over the monthly execution minutes quota for their organization.
+This page lets organization admins set an additional number of allowed overage minutes when the organization's monthly execution minutes quota has been reached.
 If set, this serves as a hard cap after which all running crawls will be stopped.
-When set at the default of 0, crawls will be stopped as soon as the quota is reached.
+When set at the default of 0, crawls will be stopped as soon as the monthly quota is reached.